VW and Bosch join forces to rev up automated driving | Malay Mail

 The project is expected to require the skills of around 1,000 employees and the two companies have already started recruiting new experts to work in the alliance.

-Bosch and Volkswagen had already announced a partnership earlier this month to explore the possibility of establishing a European battery equipment solution provider. — AFP
+Bosch and Volkswagen had already announced a partnership earlier this month to explore the possibility of establishing a European battery equipment solution provider. — ETX Studio